san-to-sh/san-to-sh.github.io/projects.md

 **Technologies Used:** Python, Streamlit

-*More projects coming soon... something cool is definitely brewing.*
+*More exciting projects coming soon... something cool is definitely brewing.*